mkarlovc/d3dssg/README.md

 # D3.js teachout at DSSG 2015
 This is a tutorial on D3.js library for data visualization.
-The goal of the tutorial is to introduce fundementals of D3, basic building blocks and introduce some visualization examples to the 2015 Data Science for Social Good fellows.
+The goal of the tutorial is to introduce fundementals of D3, basic building blocks and show some visualization examples to the 2015 Data Science for Social Good fellows.

 # Index